szymek-adach/pr-jira-properties-labeler/README.md

 # JIRA properties labeler on Pull Request

-This action adds JIRA issue properties as labels in your Pull Request.
+This action adds JIRA issue type as label in your Pull Request.
-You can customize which properties you want to add as labels [here](https://github.com/xserrat/pr-jira-properties-labeler#issue_properties):

-* `priority`: Shows the name of the priority defined in the Jira issue.

 ## Usage